Lester Lautenschlaeger: Coach

 The administration at Tulane objected to its athletes being involved in a professional game and terminated its relationship with Lautenschlaeger after the barnstorming match with the Bears.
 By 1929, Lautenschlaeger and the Tulane administration had mended their relationship, and Lautenschlaeger had become an assistant football coach.
 During a 1929 game against Georgia, Lautenschlaeger reportedly berated his team, threw his hat to the ground, stomped on it, and yelled, “Georgia!
 I can lick the whole state of Georgia by myself!"
 Tulane head coach Bernie Bierman also stomped on Lautenschlaeger's hat, and Tulane defeated Georgia and went on to an undefeated season with a 9–0 record.

 Lautenschlaeger remained affiliated with Tulane as an assistant football coach for many years.
 As a co-coach with Ted Cox, Lautenschlaeger helped lead the 1934 Tulane team to a tie for the Southeastern Conference championship and a victory over Temple in the inaugural 1935 Sugar Bowl.
 “After the 1935 Tulane team compiled a 6-4 record and lost to LSU by a 41-0 score in the final game, Cox and Lautenschlaeger were fired.

-Later years
+Later life

 Lautenschlaeger earned a law degree from the Tulane University School of Law.
 He subsequently practiced law in New Orleans.
 From 1928 to 1931, he also served in the Louisiana House of Representatives.
 From 1947 to 1970, he was the director of the New Orleans Recreation Department (NORD).
 He served on the Tulane University Board of Administrators from 1953 to 1973.

 Lautenschlaeger was inducted into the College Football Hall of Fame in 1975.
 Two years later, when Tulane established its Athletics Hall of Fame in 1977, Lautenschlaeger was one of the inaugural inductees.
 He was also inducted into the Louisiana Sports Hall of Fame in 1983.
 He died in 1986 in New Orleans at age 82.